bertofurth/Seagate-Central-Debian/README.md

 you see the hostname changed in your command prompt.

 #### Configure the local timezone and time
-By default the system will be set to the North America/Pacific timezone.
+By default, the system will be set to the North America/Pacific timezone.
-Change this as per the following example using your own timezone.
+Change this timezone as per the following example.

     # Show current timezone settings
     timedatectl